External Wall Insulation

 Yes.
 You will need to create a cavity between the main frame and the panel being rendered — see NHBC or TRADA website for details of this.
 The render system weberend MT can then be applied to a suitable render board.

-Weber do not have a designated block manufactuer.
+We do not have a designated block manufactuer, but the type of blocks used is important.

 Movement joints are required by the substrate and should be followed through the render.
 Details of where movement joints are required can be obtained from the relevant codes of practice for masonry construction.
 If in doubt, advice from a structural engineer should be sought.